McInerney Holdings PLC

 McInerney Holdings PLC (trading variously as McInerney Properties and McInerney Homes) was an Irish construction and development company with a focus on housebuilding, which existed from 1909 until 2011.
 The company initially focused on the Irish market but later expanded to the UK, Middle East and mainland Europe.
 In 2009 the company was said to have built nearly 90,000 houses in Ireland including nearly 10% of the housing in Ireland's main cities.

-Following the bursting of the Irish property bubble, an examiner from PricewaterhouseCoopers was appointed to the Irish house-building arm of the company in 2010 and it subsequently delisted from the stock exchange.
+Following the bursting of the Irish property bubble, an examiner from PricewaterhouseCoopers was appointed to the Irish housebuilding arm of the company in 2010 and it subsequently delisted from the stock exchange.
 The scheme to resurrect the company failed and a receiver and liquidator was later appointed over most of the group companies in 2010 and 2011.

 History

 McInerney Homes was started by Thomas McInerney when he built his first house for a neighbour in Tulla, County Clare in 1909.

 Thomas McInerney and Co Ltd was incorporated for the first time in the late 1940s and later traded under the name McInerney Properties.
 The company expanded throughout Clare and Galway building homes and schools.
 These often included social housing developments throughout the west of Ireland and the midlands.
 By the early 1950s, McInerney had entered the Dublin market and was building high volume suburban homes on green field sites including 190 houses for Dublin Corporation in Ballyfermot and 340 houses in Milltown.
 By the mid-1950s, it had expanded into the Greater London market and was soon constructing local authority housing across the South of England.